is a standard communication protocol for automatization networks and building management (Building Automation and Control Networks

 protocol can be done in differnt ways:

-The BACnet protocol on serial link requires very fast communication responses because it is designed for communication between machines on the lowest level.
+The BACnet protocol for serial link requires very fast communication responses because it is designed for communication between machines on the lowest level.
 Therefore it is not suitable for communication with supervisory systems of the PROMOTIC SCADA type.

 : Proprietary protocol developed by the Echelon